anu-007/omani-therapist/README.md

     * The frontend plays the audio response to the user.

 2.  **Crisis Management Protocol**
-    * **Keyword-Based:** Once the user query is translated to text, this system checks for common crisis keywords and provides an emergency contact number.
+    * **Keyword-Based:** Once the user query is translated to text, this system checks for common crisis keywords and provides an static message and emergency contact number.
     * **NLP-Based:** Some queries are difficult to detect for any crisis.
 Therefore, another layer of LLM-based crisis detection is added where the model checks for user sentiment and flags the query as a crisis.
     * These protocols are enabled in three layers: once on user input and twice after the model's response.
     * Interaction logs are stored in an encrypted format for security and compliance in `crisis_logs.db`.